ucd-library/pgdm/docs/template-builder.md

 ### Function Triggers

 These *should* be pretty close to what you need from the start.
-These functions map the NEW column to the insert/update function variable names.
+These functions map the NEW column from the trigger to the insert/update function variable names.
 The trigger functions then return a TRIGGER that can be wired up in the trigger rule below.

 ```sql
 CREATE OR REPLACE FUNCTION insert_crop_from_trig()